1monalisa1/01-FinTech-Case-Study/README.md

 	* Incorporate visual search AI technology in current search tools.
 		* If you see something you like when you are out and about in the real world or browsing Instagram from your desk, what if Klarna could locate the exact item or similar items through the merchants they have on their platform?
 This could also be used as a prospecting tool, for if an item did not return an exact match, but a match could be found elsewhere, Klarna could use this information to pitch prospective merchants.
 Consumers could also use this technology to compare pricing and quality of similar items when making buying decisions.
 		* Benefits:  Instant gratification, increase impulse purchasing, customer spends little to no time searching for what they are looking for, fun technology could increase wallet share and draw attention to Klarna's offering
-	* Assess if whether or not to pursue creating a financial education program for consumers.
+	* Assess whether or not to pursue creating a financial education program for consumers.
 This would require the development of a mobile financial education platform or partnership with a current provider in FinTech.
 		* Does this align or conflict with the business’ priorities and values?
 		* Would providing education around responsible credit use help or hurt sales revenues?
 		* Is this something to offer to all of users or for customers that are seeking to repair credit to eventually access financing options through Klarna?
 		* Could participation in financial education help users ‘earn’ access to credit?
 		* Benefits:  Feeling good about the product/service they offer, improving the spending habits of millenials and Gen-Z, goodwill of the communities they operate within, and good press which all could also ultimately lead to broadening their marketshare.
 	* Has Klarna considered partnering with government agencies or the United Nations around responsible credit use initiatives?
-		* Benefits: The data Klarna has accumulated over time may have monetary value, and may also aid organizations in understanding the consumer spending habits and fluid attitudes toward credit in the communities they serve.
-Big data and machine learning could be utilized for this project.
+		* Benefits: The data Klarna has accumulated over time likely has quantifiable monetary value, and may also aid organizations in understanding the consumer spending habits and fluid attitudes toward credit in the communities they serve.
+Big data, AI and machine learning could be utilized for this project.

 ![Klarna-Smoooth](https://github.com/1monalisa1/FinTech-Case-Study/blob/master/Images/Klarna-Smoooth.png)